neontribe/my-best-life/content/services/alford-house-youth-club-girls-youth-club.md

 ---
 organisation: Alford House Youth Club
 title: Girls Youth Club
-shortDescription: Girls only youth club on Wednesday evenings
+shortDescription: Youth club for girls
 image:
   image: img/alfredhouse.jpeg
   imageAlt: Young people lined up for rafting
-description: Alford House is open to all young people aged 8-21 and offers a variety of sports, games, creative and recreational activities in a safe and secure environment that is managed by a team of staff and volunteers.
+description: "A youth club for girls.
+Alford House is open to all young people aged 8-21 and offers a variety of sports, games, creative and recreational activities in a safe and secure environment that is managed by a team of staff and volunteers. "
 categories:
   category1: School and College
   category2: Friends